James B. Connor

 Sam is a member of the National Association of Industrial and Office Properties (NAIOP), the Supply Chain Leadership Council of the Metro Atlanta Chamber of Commerce, and the Board of Trustees for the Kennesaw State University Foundation.

 Steven W. Schnur

-As Senior Regional Executive Vice President for Duke Realty, Steve has oversight responsibilities for the company’s three regions – Central, East and West, as well as leading and managing all development, leasing, asset management, and real estate operations in the Central Region.
-In addition, he is a member of the company’s Executive, Finance, Operating and Investment Committees.
+As Senior Executive Vice President for Duke Realty, Steve has oversight responsibilities for the company’s three regions – Central, East and West.
+Steve also is a member of the company’s Executive, Finance, Operating and Investment Committees.

 Steve is a member of the Board of Directors and Past President of the Chicago Chapter of the National Association of Industrial and Office Properties, he is a member of the Society of Industrial and Office Realtors and the Association of Industrial Real Estate.